 Keith’s Taco Sauce Review and Flavor

 Tacos are a regular occurrence at the Pepper Geek household.
-We love having makeshift street tacos in the kitchen.
+We love having makeshift street tacos with our own homemade taco seasoning in the kitchen.
 From pork belly to ground meats, fresh herbs and spicy, tasty cheeses…we always look forward to a good taco night.

 However, high quality tacos deserve a high quality sauce, and Keith’s Taco Sauce delivers.
 The complex variety of flavors blend seamlessly, even when eaten right off the spoon.
 But the sauce really shines on tacos.